DarkStoorM/laravel-boilerplate/README.md

 `sass/bem/layout/` - This directory contains some definitions, like a basic container, form elements (just a little, not fully stylized!).

 `sass/bem/links.scss` - I put the Links styles separately, I tend to have many different link styles, so I just keep them in one file.

+### Localization

+The included template for custom Authentication has been fully localized and the localization has been "somewhat" structured to separate the translation keys by *Section*:

+- translation keys that belong to the Login Page **only**, excluding forms and their elements - those belong in separate files, e.g. everything form-related belongs in the `forms.php`, Login Page localization belongs in the `login.php`.

+#### Validation messages

+I like having custom validation messages and I always group all the translation keys with the form localization.
+All of them are located under `forms.php` translation file.

+Validation messages are always declared under `/app/Http/Requests` in FormRequests.
+I sometimes swap attributes in `FormRequest` too, but there was no need for this in this project.

+#### External translation file

+There is a small problem with one of the Validators.
+The new [Password](https://github.com/laravel/framework/pull/36960) object can not be translated through the Translator, it has to be string-based.
+For that, check `/resources/lang/en.json` - the Password object translation is stored in this file until Laravel resolves this issue.

 ### Routes